Uni-DPO: A Unified Paradigm for Dynamic Preference Optimization of LLMs: Method

 \paragraph{Issues of the direct integration.} However, as shown in~\cref{subfig:focal_grad_norm_comparison}, directly applying the focal weighting factor $w_{\text{focal}}$ into preference learning leads to unstable training dynamics.
 We attribute this to the focal factor imposing a rigid, per-sample constraint.
 Concretely, for every preference pair $(y_w, y_l)$, $w_{\text{focal}}$ requires the policy's log-probability gap ($\log\!\pi_\theta(y_w|x)\!-\!\log\!\pi_\theta(y_l|x)$) to surpass that of the reference model.
 While helpful for disambiguating hard examples, this constraint also forces the policy to further enlarge the margins on already well-handled cases, \myie{the reference model's log-probability gap between $y_w$ and $y_l$ is already large}, risking overfitting to noise or spurious samples.
 This suggests that extending the focal weighting mechanism to preference learning requires a relaxed formulation that reduces emphasis on well-fitted samples.

-\paragraph{Calibrated weighting factor.} To mitigate the above issue, we first apply length normalization (LN) following prior work~\cite{SimPO_2024,R_DPO_2024,Eliminating_biased_length_2024}, ensuring the learning objective reflects preference differences rather than sequence length.
-Then, we relax the per-sample constraint by introducing a fixed, uniform \textit{performance threshold} $\tau_{\text{ref}}$ across all training pairs.
+\paragraph{Calibrated weighting factor.} To mitigate the above issue, we first apply length normalization (LN) following prior work~\citep{SimPO_2024,R_DPO_2024,Eliminating_biased_length_2024}, ensuring the learning objective reflects preference differences rather than sequence length.
+Then, we \textit{relax} the per-sample constraint by introducing a fixed, uniform \textit{performance threshold} $\tau_{\text{ref}}$ across all training pairs.
 Since this threshold is fixed, the margin required from the policy model no longer depends on how well the reference model performs on a given pair.
 This decoupling reduces unnecessary optimization pressure on easy samples and lowers the risk of overfitting to already well-fitted cases.
 The resulting performance factor $w_{\text{perf}}$ is formulated as:

-\nobreak Here, $\tau_{\text{ref}}$ is a hyperparameter controlling the required performance margin.
+Here, $\tau_{\text{ref}}$ is a hyperparameter controlling the required performance margin.
 Empirically, increasing $\gamma$ strengthens the down-weighting of well-learned samples during training, which makes the optimal $\tau_{\text{ref}}$ rise, suggesting stronger margin constraints are needed for optimal performance (see~\cref{subsec:parameter_sensitivity}).
+More details about the rationale for relaxing the original focal weight are discussed in~\cref{subsec:rationale_relaxing_focal_loss}.